 Jabba Juice is Simply Orange with Pineapple, Kiwi, Cantaloupe, and Blueberry Popping Pearls.
 This Oga’s Cantina drink is Elizabeth’s favorite Galaxy’s Edge beverage.

 We’ve yet to find a bad cocktail or non-alcoholic beverage at Oga’s Cantina.
 Space is limited so reservations are highly recommended.
-Unless you have a large group be prepared to sit, or stand, at a table with other groups.

 Play Disney Parks App Usage in Galaxy’s Edge